We want the best for our plants.

 Nothing beats pure spring water.

-Water in the aquifer system that feeds springs is very clean and pure.
+Water in the aquifer system that feeds springs is very clean.
 Almost no bacteria live in aquifers, making it cleaner than any natural water source on the Earth’s surface.

 Before the water flows out of a spring, it travels through rocks and absorbs trace minerals.
 It’s untreated and contains none of the potentially harmful chemicals in tap water.

-Generally, plants fed with springs water experience faster growth rates and better overall health.
+Plants fed with spring water experience faster growth rates and better overall health.

 Is Boiled Water Distilled Water?